Gary Havelock: Career

-Havelock missed most of the 1996 season after seriously injuring his back whilst representing England in a test match against Australia at Poole in the July.
+Havelock won the Premier League Riders Championship at Odsal Stadium on 14 October 1995 but missed most of the 1996 season after seriously injuring his back whilst representing England in a test match against Australia at Poole in July.
 Havelock had ridden in the first two of the Speedway Grand Prix meetings that season.

+He has also represented Great Britain in the Speedway World Team Cup finals six times, finishing runner-up in 1990 and in the Speedway World Cup four times, finishing runner-up in 2004.

+The 1998 season, was spent with the Eastbourne Eagles and this was followed by five seasons with the Poole Pirates until 2003.
+During this time Havelock also spent the 1986/87 and 1988/89 seasons in Australia based at the North Arm Speedway in Adelaide.

 His 2012 season was ended early by a crash in March in which he was hit by Derek Sneddon's bike, resulting in a broken collarbone, a broken arm, and broken ribs.

 As a consequence of the injuries to his arm, Gary Havelock announced his retirement from speedway on 22 February 2013.
 A week later he was named as the new team manager of Coventry Bees.